Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/index.md

 Syntax languages are architected using the Service Locator design pattern, which keeps the [ISyntaxLanguage](xref:ActiproSoftware.Text.ISyntaxLanguage) interface small while still allowing for powerful extensibility of features.

 Language features such as lexing, token tagger providers, line commenters, etc. can be registered as services on each language instance.
-Certain service types are well known and extension methods provide easy access to the built-in feature services.
+Certain service types are well known, and extension methods provide easy access to the built-in feature services.
 Any sort of custom service can be registered with a language and retrieved later as well.

 See the [Service Locator Architecture](service-locator-architecture.md) topic for more information.